swimleftproducts/pricesto/app/readme.md

-This is a flask app that runs as a task in ecs
+This is a flask app that runs on digital ocean

 Running locally:
     export FLASK_APP=run.py